plamenggg/plamenggg/README.md

 ## Hi there, I`m Plamen 👋

 ### 🚀 Aspiring JavaScript Developer
-I'm a motivated finance professional with strong market analysis, who's recently transitioned from trading to coding.
+I'm a motivated finance professional with strong market analysis, who's transitioned from trading to coding.
 Recently completing Telerik Academy’s JavaScript track, I’ve spent the last 6 months diving into Javascript and web development and now eager to apply problem-solving and programming skills in a Junior Developer role.

 ---